eniallator/Property-Tycoon/docs/engine/design.md

 The core piece of data that each of our components relies on to perform their jobs correctly.
 The Game State consists of.
 Each reference to 'Player' is referring to the current ActivePlayer:

 - Game Phase:
-	- MAIN-MENU: Menu for new game, player number, and game-mode selection
+	- _MAIN-MENU_: Menu for new game, player number, and game-mode selection
-	- PAUSE-MENU: In-game menu with options to exit the game
+	- _PAUSE-MENU_: In-game menu with options to exit the game
-	- PLAYER-MOVE: User confirmation -> Plays dice roll animation to get steps and moves player.
+	- _PLAYER-MOVE_: User confirmation -> Plays dice roll animation to get steps and moves player.
 During this phase if a player is in jail the die does not roll.
 Rather they are given the option to pay their bail or remain in jail.
-	- BUY-PROPERTY: Player can choose to either buy the property they landed on or pass
+	- _BUY-PROPERTY_: Player can choose to either buy the property they landed on or pass
-	- AUCTION: Every player makes their bid.
+	- _AUCTION_: Every player makes their bid.
 Highest bid wins
-	- PAY-RENT: Player must pay the rent to player who owns landed tile.
+	- _PAY-RENT_: Player must pay the rent to player who owns landed tile.
 If unable to pay with current cash, players are offered options to mortage or sell their properties / improvements
-	- PROPERTY-MANAGEMENT: Players can mortgage, sell, or improve their properties
+	- _PROPERTY-MANAGEMENT_: Players can mortgage, sell, or improve their properties
-	- END-GAME: Show end game winnning or losing end screen (and credits)
+	- _END-GAME_: Show end game winnning or losing end screen (and credits)

 - Active Player: ID of active Player entity